nedrysoft/dmgee/contributing.md

 bool eventFilter(QObject *watched, QEvent *event) override;
 ```

-* The comment must directly proceed the method and there should be no gap between the comment and the function declaration.
+* The comment must directly before the method and there should be no gap between the comment and the function declaration.
-* A new line must exist between each section of the comment, params are grouped together without newlines.
+* A new line must exist between each section of the comment, params are grouped without newlines.
 * The ```@returns``` tag should be used instead of ```@return```.
 * Parameters should include the direction of data.